Greetings from Group Chairman/University President/Hospital Director

 Chairman, IUHW

+In 2020, IUHW Narita Hospital was opened as the main hospital for the School of Medicine.
 This 642-bed hospital launched unprecedented facilities including as follows: the International Center for Clinical Infectious Diseases, which prevents pathogens from crossing the international borders as a hospital situated near an international airport; the Center for Genomic Diagnosis, which deals with genome analysis; the Radiotherapy Cancer Center, which handles advanced diagnosis and treatments; the Center for Preventive Medicine, one of the largest medical checkup facilities in Japan accepting up to 200 people a day by capitalizing on latest medical devices; and the International Remote Diagnostic Center, which connects overseas facilities including our group medical checkup center in Vietnam.
+We have also introduced state-of-the-art medical technologies typified by a tomotherapy machine, an extremely rare system in Chiba Prefecture.
+By accommodating a wide range of facilities and amenities, the IUHW Narita Hospital provides advanced medical services not only to Narita citizens or residents in Chiba Prefecture but also many people in other areas.

 Indeed, while contributing to regional medical care at its core mission, the Hospital responds to international medical needs in terms of cultures, food, and languages, and offers high quality medical care and services to patients overseas.
 Through this way, we seek to become a world-class hub hospital representing Asia.
 Your continuous support would be highly appreciated.